TL;DR There are three dimensions you can control when scoping routes:

 A typical use case is the customer asking you to change some URLs.

-When you want to namespace your controller classes (group some controllers into a folder) but leave the corresponding routes unaffected, you can use the namespace
+When you want to namespace your controller classes (group some controllers into a folder) but leave the corresponding routes unaffected, use the namespace

 end